quicwg/base-drafts/draft-ietf-quic-transport.md

 described in {{migration}}.
 Finally a connection may be terminated by either endpoint, as described in {{termination}}.

+## Matching Packets to Connections {#packet-handling}

+Incoming packets are classified on receipt.
+Packets can either be associated with an existing connection, be discarded, or - for servers - potentially create a new connection.

+Packets that can be associated with an existing connection are handled according to the current state of that connection.
+Packets are associated with existing connections using connection ID if it is present; this might include connection IDs that were advertised using NEW_CONNECTION_ID ({{frame-new-connection-id}}).
+Packets without connection IDs and long-form packets for connections that have incomplete cryptographic handshakes are associated with an existing connection using the tuple of source and destination IP addresses and ports.

+A packet that uses the short header could be associated with an existing connection with an incomplete cryptographic handshake.
+Such a packet could be a valid packet that has been reordered with respect to the long-form packets that will complete the cryptographic handshake.
+This might happen after the final set of cryptographic handshake messages from either peer.
+These packets are expected to be correlated with a connection using the tuple of IP addresses and ports.
+Packets that might be reordered in this fashion SHOULD be buffered in anticipation of the handshake completing.

+0-RTT packets might be received prior to a Client Initial packet at a server.
+If the version of these packets is acceptable to the server, it MAY buffer these packets in anticipation of receiving a reordered Client Initial packet.

+Buffering ensures that data is not lost, which improves performance; conversely, discarding these packets could create false loss signals for the congestion controllers.
+However, limiting the number and size of buffered packets might be needed to prevent exposure to denial of service.

+For clients, any packet that cannot be associated with an existing connection SHOULD be discarded if it is not buffered.
+Discarded packets MAY be logged for diagnostic or security purposes.

+For servers, packets that aren't associated with a connection potentially create a new connection.
+However, only packets that use the long packet header and that are at least the minimum size defined for the protocol version can be initial packets.
+A server MAY discard packets with a short header or packets that are smaller than the smallest minimum size for any version that the server supports.
+A server that discards a packet that cannot be associated with a connection MAY also generate a stateless reset ({{stateless-reset}}).

+This version of QUIC defines a minimum size for initial packets of 1200 octets (see {{packetization}}).
+Versions of QUIC that define smaller minimum initial packet sizes need to be aware that initial packets will be discarded without action by servers that only support versions with larger minimums.
+Clients that support multiple QUIC versions can avoid this problem by ensuring that they increase the size of their initial packets to the largest minimum size across all of the QUIC versions they support.
+Servers need to recognize initial packets that are the minimum size of all QUIC versions they support.

 ## Version Negotiation {#version-negotiation}

 QUIC's connection establishment begins with version negotiation, since all communication between the endpoints, including packet and frame formats, relies on the two endpoints agreeing on a version.

-A QUIC connection begins with a client sending a handshake packet.
-The details of the handshake mechanisms are described in {{handshake}}, but all of the initial packets sent from the client to the server MUST use the long header format and MUST specify the version of the protocol being used.
+A QUIC connection begins with a client sending a Client Initial packet ({{packet-client-initial}}).
+The details of the handshake mechanisms are described in {{handshake}}, but all of the initial packets sent from the client to the server MUST use the long header format - which includes the version of the protocol being used - and they MUST be padded to at least 1200 octets.

-When the server receives a packet from a client with the long header format, it compares the client's version to the versions it supports.
+The server receives this packet and determines whether it potentially creates a new connection (see {{packet-handling}}).
+If the packet might generate a new connection, the server then checks whether it understands the version that the client has selected.

+If the packet contains a version that is acceptable to the server, the server proceeds with the handshake ({{handshake}}).
+This commits the server to the version that the client selected.

+### Sending Version Negotiation Packets {#send-vn}

-If the version selected by the client is not acceptable to the server, the server discards the incoming packet and responds with a Version Negotiation packet ({{packet-version}}).
+If the version selected by the client is not acceptable to the server, the server responds with a Version Negotiation packet ({{packet-version}}).
 This includes a list of versions that the server will accept.

-To avoid packet amplification attacks a server MUST NOT send a Version Negotiation packet that is larger than the packet it responds to.
-It is anticipated that this is ample space for all QUIC versions that a single server might need to advertise.

-A server sends a Version Negotiation packet for every packet that it receives with an unacceptable version.
+A server sends a Version Negotiation packet for any packet with an unacceptable version if that packet could create a new connection.
 This allows a server to process packets with unsupported versions without retaining state.
-Though either the initial client packet or the version negotiation packet that is sent in response could be lost, the client will send new packets until it successfully receives a response.
+Though either the Client Initial packet or the version negotiation packet that is sent in response could be lost, the client will send new packets until it successfully receives a response or it abandons the connection attempt.

-If the packet contains a version that is acceptable to the server, the server proceeds with the handshake ({{handshake}}).
-This commits the server to the version that the client selected.
+### Handling Version Negotiation Packets {#handle-vn}

+When the client receives a Version Negotiation packet, it first checks that the packet number and connection ID match the values the client sent in a previous packet on the same connection.
+If this check fails, the packet MUST be discarded.

-When the client receives a Version Negotiation packet from the server, it should select an acceptable protocol version.
-If the server lists an acceptable version, the client selects that version and reattempts to create a connection using that version.
-Though the contents of a packet might not change in response to version negotiation, a client MUST increase the packet number it uses on every packet it sends.
+Once the Version Negotiation packet is determined to be valid, the client then selects an acceptable protocol version from the list provided by the server.
+The client then attempts to create a connection using that version.
+Though the contents of the Client Initial packet the client sends might not change in response to version negotiation, a client MUST increase the packet number it uses on every packet it sends.
 Packets MUST continue to use long headers and MUST include the new negotiated protocol version.